 Everyday, we get questions from patients who are interested in anti-aging injectables as an alternative to plastic surgery procedures such as brow lifts and facelifts.
 At the Greater Miami Skin and Laser Center of Hallandale Beach and Miami Beach, we work with patients to help them choose injectable treatments that can help them reach their goals.
 A popular line of cosmetic injectables used in our office include neuromodulators such as Botox, Dysport, and Xeomin.
-Drs.
-Martin Zaiac and Nardo Zaias can help patients understand the difference between the three to make an educated decision in regards to which one is most appropriate for their unique situation.
+Dr. Martin Zaiac can help patients understand the difference between the three to make an educated decision in regards to which one is most appropriate for their unique situation.

 What is a neuromodulator?